-Good Need to Improve How?
 1. Parents were informed about the drill.
 2. Scenario reviewed with staff prior to event.
 3. Students/staff went inside, closed the doors, and closed and locked all windows.
 4. Hang signs on doors and office to indicate "Sheltering In Place."
 5. Roll call of students and staff.
 6. Place wet towels across the bottom of doors to the outside.
 (Simulate during drill.)
 7. Tape up any vents which can't be closed.
 (Simulate during drill.)
 8. Tape around window if air is leaking in.
 (Simulate during drill.)
-9. Turn off air conditioning and exhaust fan in kitchen.
+9. Turn off air-conditioning and exhaust fan in kitchen.
 (Simulate during drill.)
 10. Close drapes and curtains.
 11. Turn off pilot lights, but electricity should remain on.
 (Simulate during drill.)
 12. Designate room for people who come to school during drill.
 13. Post signs indicating location of visitor's room.
 14. Alternate restroom facilities available in each room.
 15. Alternate source of water for rooms without sinks.
 16. Are there provisions for students needing medication during Shelter in Place?
 17. Simulate call to 9-1-1 and the School District to tell them you are Sheltering in Place.
 (Call only during an actual event.)
 18. No one goes out during this time.
 19. Do you have a method of communicating with the office during a drill?
-21. "Do not Enter" or "Report tofor Access" signs posted?
-22. Moved to the most protective location inside the building for the hazard?
-23. Do you have the ability to care for the students for 12-24 hours?
-24. In case of gaseous environmental hazard: a.
+20. "Do not Enter" or "Report tofor Access" signs posted?
+21. Moved to the most protective location inside the building for the hazard?
+22. Do you have the ability to care for the students for 12-24 hours?
+23. In case of gaseous environmental hazard: a.
 Place a wet towel across the bottom of doors to the outside (Simulate during drill) b.
 Tape up any vents which can't be closed (Simulate during drill) c.
 Tape around window if air is leaking in (Simulate during drill) d.
-Turn off air conditioning and exhaust fan in kitchen (Simulate during drill) e.
+Turn off air-conditioning and exhaust fan in kitchen (Simulate during drill) e.
 Close drapes and curtains f.
-Turn off pilot lights, but electricity should remain on (simulate during drill) list for your suggestions and candid comments.
-Please return this form within 5 days to bleted by all adult participants and observers at school site.
-I · · · · · · · · · · · · · · · · · · ·
+Turn off pilot lights, but electricity should remain on (simulate during drill)

-DISTRICT-WIDE EMERGENCY DRILL SITE OBSERVER CHECKLIST
+DISTRICT-WIDE EMERGENCY DRILL: SITE OBSERVER CHECKLIST